Roseline-Bassey/aws-bootcamp-cruddur-2023/journal/week0.md

 ![AWS3](https://user-images.githubusercontent.com/47522955/219966160-405cbac8-df8c-4459-a162-14c27115c70f.png)

-## Create an AWS Budget
+## Create AWS Budget

 With AWS Budget, you can set up a custom budget to monitor your spending and get alerts if your actual cost exceeds your budgeted cost.
 An actual cost refers to the real, current cost of using AWS services, as reported by AWS.
 It includes all the charges incurred for using the services, such as instance usage, storage, data transfer, and other applicable fees.
 Budgeted cost refers to the estimated cost that you have set for using AWS services for a given period to monitor your spending and avoid any unexpected expenses.

 I created two Budgets.
 One for actual dollar spend and the other for Credit spend.

 You can achieved this using either AWS CLI or the console.
-I practised both methods and gained familiarity with each.
-The "Example Tag Budget" was created using AWS CLI, while the "My Zero-Spend Budget" was created using the AWS Console.
+I practised both methods.
+The "Example Tag Budget" was created using AWS CLI, while "My Zero-Spend Budget" was created using AWS Console.

-AWS provides two free budgets for Free tier accounts, but if you surpass them, you will incur charges.
+AWS provides two free budgets for Free tier accounts and if you surpass the free budgets, you will incur charges.

 ![aws4](https://user-images.githubusercontent.com/47522955/219975800-6d3fb89a-cca9-40dd-8fd5-e6477189733e.png)

 ## Enable Cost Explorer

 AWS Cost Explorer provides reports, analytics and visualization capabilities that helps track and manage AWS costs.
-The first time I enabled Cost Explorer it took up to 24 hours for my cost and usage data to pop up.
+It took few hours for my services cost and usage data to pop up after enabling Cost Explorer for the first time.

 ## AWS Cloudshell